ripple/opensource.ripple.com/docs/xls-94-dynamic-mpts/reference.md

 ### Example JSON

-This example udpates the MPT metadata:
+This example updates the MPT metadata:

 ```json
 {